koljamaier/JST-master/README.md

 ## Getting Started
 To compile the project type `make` in a shell.
 Alternatively you can import the project into Visual Studio.

+## Properties
+// TODO describe how to set the properties

 ### Estimation (JST)
 For training on a single dataset execute:
 `jst -est -config YOUR-PATH/train.properties`